-The school will review and revise as necessary those policies, rules or procedures that may be barriers to enrollment of homeless children.
-In reviewing and revising such procedures, the school will consider issues of transportation, immunization, residence, birth certificates, school records, and other documentation.
+C-EB Schools will review and revise as necessary those policies, rules or procedures that may be barriers to enrollment of homeless children.
+In reviewing and revising such procedures, C-EB Schools will consider issues of transportation, immunization, residence, birth certificates, school records, and other documentation.